rcwillett/fcc-timestampservice/README.md

 My implementation of the FCC Timestamp Service.
-Using Node.js and express.js see i
+Using Node.js and express.js see index.html for more information